Start and finish points: Nairobi, Kenya to Johannesburg, South Africa

 Upon entering this beautiful east African country, the traveller may be greeted with the words of "jambo" (hello) or "hakuna matata" (no problem) by the friendly locals.
 With a population of nearly 42 million and land area of more than 580,000 sq km, Kenya is home to an abundance of animals and colourful tribes people, making it the perfect getaway for a once in a lifetime safari.

 Tanzania's natural environment and geographical features have made it one of the best tourist destinations in Africa.
-Being the largest country in east Africa Tanzania has heaps to offer her visitors including 13 game reserves and national parks.
+Being the largest country in east Africa, Tanzania has heaps to offer her visitors including 13 game reserves and national parks.
 Tanzania also forms part of the world's largest animal movements, the Great Migration.
 Inland are the vast Serengeti National Park and the animal-packed Ngorongoro Conservation area, and thousands of people each year fulfil their lifetime ambition by climbing to the top of Mount Kilimanjaro - the highest mountain in Africa.
 On the coast Zanzibar is exotic, intriguing and steeped in the unique Swahili culture.

 DAY 1: Nairobi to Arusha (Tanzania) (Lunch / Dinner)

-This morning the group will head out of busy Nairobi and travel south crossing the border into Tanzania at Namanga and the night will be spent in a lovely campsite in Meserani on the outskirts of Arusha, before heading out tomorrow on an optional excursion to the Serengeti and Ngorongoro Crater.
+This morning the group will head out of busy Nairobi and travel south crossing the border into Tanzania at Namanga and the night will be spent in a lovely campsite in Meserani on the outskirts of Arusha, before heading out tomorrow on the excursion to the Serengeti and Ngorongoro Crater.

 This morning a visit to the Meserani Reptile Park and Masai Cultural Museum will be made.
 A few minutes' walk from the campsite is a gallery selling the bright and iconic Tinga Tinga paintings.
 Alternatively the town of Arusha is nearby to explore.
 After enjoying lunch at the campsite against the backdrop of Mount Meru, the Tanzanian guides will be met and a transfer will be made into locally operated 4WD vehicles which have been adapted for safari use and allow excellent viewing and photographic opportunities through the opening roof hatches.

-Optional Activity: Serengeti and Ngorongoro Crater Excursion (more information available from the crew)
+Included Activity: Serengeti and Ngorongoro Crater Excursion (more information available from the crew)

 Leaving the camp travel is via the Masai town of Mtu Wa Mbu (Mosquito River) that lies adjacent to the Lake Manyara National Park, and then up the Rift Valley Escarpement to the higher lying village of Karatu with its magnificent views over the surrounding hills and the many well established wheat farms that add to the picturesque panorama.
 The night will be spent at a very pleasant campsite in Karatu.
+Campsite has no ablution facilities.

 This morning there will be an early departure for the Ngorongoro Conservation Area and into the wildife rich Ngorongoro Crater. which is the largest unbroken, unflooded caldera in the world.
 Comprising open savannah, acacia forests and both soda and fresh water lakes, the Crater is a miniature "Garden of Eden".
 This World Heritage Site boasts some of the best game viewing in Africa – including the elusive Black Rhino.